nickbrandt/gitlab-ui/components/base/button_group/button_group.md

-# Form Input
+# Button group

-Button group
+Component to generate both dropdown and button groups